neuro-sevas/neurodesk.github.io/index.md

 # Neurodesk

-Neurodesk can be run either using either VNM or the Neurodesk installer
+Neurodesk can be run using either VNM or the Neurodesk installer

 ## 1. Virtual Neuro Machine